 For my white bean recipe I use navy beans.
 But, if you have any type of white bean on hand instead, go ahead and use it.

 White navy beans are easy for my daughter and me to digest if soaked and prepared according to the SCD diet.
-I use this recipe as the base for my Carnitas (Mexican Pulled Pork) as you can see in the picture.
-I serve the carnitas with guacamole, salsa, extra cilantro, and a squeeze of lime.
+I make this recipe to eat alongside my Carolina pulled pork.
+I also serve it with carnitas and guacamole, salsa, extra cilantro, and a squeeze of lime.

 White navy beans are so versatile.
 The specific recipe below is how I would prepare them for the Carnitas.
 If you are making something like White Bean Hummus or White Bean Mango Salad with Honey Lime Dressing, just omit the garlic, pancetta (or bacon), and onion, and proceed with the recipe.

 Ingredients for White Navy Beans Recipe

 This navy bean recipe uses simple ingredients.
 It’s not a soup, rather a side dish you can serve up with shredded pork or add to your tacos.